Gold Coast, Australia

-Short-listed applicants based on the results of the phychometric test will be required to attend an interview in person at Bond University on the Gold Coast, where their general suitability to medicine and preparedness to undertake a highly demanding course will be examined in a structured multiple mini interviews (MMI).
+Based on the results of the psychometric test, 250 short listed applicants will be required to attend an interview in person at Bond University on the Gold Coast, where their general suitability to medicine and preparedness to undertake a highly demanding course will be examined in a structured multiple mini interviews (MMI).

-We encourage applicants to prepare for the medical interview.
+We encourage applicants to prepare for the Psychomteric test and the medical interview.

 MedEntry offers training for the Psychomteric test, usually in mid February and for the interview (Strategy Day and Mock MMI) in late February.
 Register early to secure your spot, we only accept a small number of students.

 Alternate pathways into medicine

 Domestic and international students eligible to graduate from the following Bond University programs and meet the minimum GPA requirement will be eligible to be considered for selection to enter year 2 of the Bachelor of Medical Studies (BMedSt).
 The same process for entry into first year is used.
 Places are limited and dependent on availability.